mtlynch/mediagoblin/docs/source/devel/originaldesigndecisions.rst

 Chris Webber on "Why WSGI Minimalism":

-    If you notice in the technology list I list a lot of components that are very "django-like", but not actually `Django`_ components.
+    If you notice in the technology list I list a lot of components that are very "Django-like", but not actually `Django`_ components.
 What can I say, I really like a lot of the ideas in Django!
 Which leads to the question: why not just use Django?